ByDr. Brennan Commerford, D.C.·Last reviewed: July 2026

 What is the best form of Hibiscus?

-5% Anthocyanins is our top-rated form of Hibiscus — the form we recommend for its High Absorption bioavailability.
-We compared 2 forms in our formulary.
+5% Anthocyanins is our top-rated form of Hibiscus — the form we recommend for its exceptional bioavailability, and we compared 2 forms in our formulary to rank it.

 ✓ Top Pick: 5% Anthocyanins